ChristianHallerX/ChristianHallerX.github.io/about.md

 ## Bio

 Christian holds a Ph.D. in `Marine Science`, an M.Sc. in `Geoscience`, and has a strong computer programming background.
-He has a proficiency in one of the hottest subjects of our time: `Data Science`, and developing `Machine Learning` models.
+He has a proficiency in one of the hottest subjects of our time: `Data Science`, and developing `Machine Learning` models at scale (think Big Data).
 These models are useful to analyze data to simplify class recognition, automate interpretation, and discern cause-and-effect correlation.
 Furthermore, Christian creates, runs, and improves complex prediction systems in order to support organizations whose research and success metrics depend on accurate prediction.
 During his time in academia, Christian has sailed on offshore expeditions (scientific drilling) and published various technical papers.